Frequently Asked Questions

 The master’s program is designed to academically prepare students for professional school by exposing students to pre-clinical basic science courses taught by the Morsani College of Medicine faculty who also teach our medical students.
 Gaining admission into a medical or other health professional school is very competitive.
 While our program is designed to help students obtain a graduate degree, thus strengthening their professional school application, successful completion of our graduate program does not guarantee admission into a professional school.
 Every year our MS in Medical Sciences students successfully matriculate into USF medical school, but we do not have an official linkage or bridge program.
 We provide our graduate students opportunities for medical sciences research, MCAT preparation, clinical shadowing, volunteering, pre-health advising and various workshops, but gaining admission to any professional school is ultimately the responsibility of the student.

 All coursework that is completed in the master’s program is designed for you to be a serious candidate for any health professional school.
 Students in the master’s program are applying to a variety of professional schools including: medical, dental, pharmacy, physical therapy, physician assistants, veterinarian and law school.
-When we have surveyed past graduates, over 80% of our graduates who responded found that the master’s program helped them gain admission to a professional school.
+It is important to note that we accept students into our program whom we believe will be serious candidates for professional schools after completing our program with a strong GPA.
+When we have surveyed past graduates, the graduates who responded found that the master’s program helped them gain admission to a professional school.
 More importantly, students responded that they felt more confident that after completing the master’s program they were more academically prepared for their first year of professional school than their peers who had matriculated to professional school straight from undergrad.

 Each year, our graduates make-up about 13% of the total incoming class of the USF's medical school in order to create a diversified class of students both in Florida and across the United States from multiple institutions.
 Aside from our own medical school, we have students matriculate into professional schools across the nation after successfully completing the program.